Crops API

 How crops are created

-Crops can be created in three ways:
+Crops can be created in four ways:

 Crops are accessed through the parent asset's API.
 The crop page itself also has convenience methods for its own image and metadata.